debetimi/hbx/economics_for_managers/mod2.md

 100's of Billions are spent on ads every year for

  + Brand Building
  + Increasing Awareness
  + Product Information
  + Brainwashing

 Advertising shifts the demand curve out

  + At a giving price, customers should be willing to buy more items than before because now they have more informatin

+#### Advertising Elasticity of Demand (AED)

+**Advertising Elasticity of Demand* -The percent change in quantity demanded that results from a percent increase in advertising spending.

+Some industries, like beer, the AED is 0.
+However individual brands have an incentive to advertise because consumers are not particularly loyal.

+### 2.4.2 Types of Advertising

++ When there is a fixed pool of customer then advertising is a zero sum game.
+If ads increase your demand, they will decreases your opponents.
++ Politics is a zero sum game, so there is a strong incentive for negative advertising against competitors.

+### 2.4.3 Strategy 2: Complements

++ Differentiate yourself from similar offerings.

+**Substitute** - If there is a substitute for you product then WTP(A + B) < WTP(A) + WTP(B)
+ + If there is a substitute for your product people are less willing to pay for both products than they are to pay for the sum of the individual products.
+Think Cable and Satellite.

+**Complements** - WTP(A + B) > WTP(A) + WTP(B)
+ + A complement is something that increases the WTP of a customer when bundled.
+Think pop corn at movie.
+People are willing to pay more for popcorn if there is a movie involved.
+ + Hardware/Software, Hotdogs/Ketchup.

+As a comany you want _substitutes__ to be as expensive as possible.
+And you want you complements to be as cheap as possible.

+Stubhub is a substitue and a complement to ACE.

+### 2.4.4 Examples of Complements
++ Rum and Coke
++ Cars and Roads
++ Music and Smartphones
++ Printers and Printer Ink

+Michelin: Tire company that also produces travel guidebookss.
+ + Travel and tires are complementary.

+#### Cross Price Elasticity of Demand

+When two products are substitutes the cross price elasticity is positive.
+When to products are complements then then cross price elasticity is negative.
+If two products are unrelated then CPE is roughly 0.

+Cross Price Elasticity of Demand = (&Delta;Q<sub>A</sub>/Q<sub>A</sub>)/(&Delta;P<sub>B</sub>/P<sub>B</sub>)